That Which Survives: Plot

 The ship begins to accelerate uncontrollably, and Scott discovers the emergency overload bypass has been sabotaged.
 Scott estimates that the ship will explode in 15 minutes if not brought back under control.
 Spock suggests manually cutting the matter-antimatter fuel flow to the warp engines.
 Scott begins the procedure as the Enterprise passes warp 13.2.
 Scott stops the matter–antimatter flow at the last second, just as the ship hit warp 14.1 and the ship continues its course to the planet.

 On the planet, the woman appears again, announcing she is "for Kirk", but Sulu and McCoy block her path.
 Questioned by Kirk, the woman says she is Losira, the station commander.
 She is alone, and her only purpose is to defend the planet from intruders.
 Kirk's questions unsettle her and she vanishes.
 Strong power emanations lead the landing party to a hidden entrance in a rock face.
 Passing into the hidden chamber, the landing party find a glowing computer.
 Three copies of Losira enter, one each for Kirk, Sulu, and McCoy.
 As they approach, Spock and a security officer materialize, and, at Kirk's command, destroy the computer.
 The three Losiras vanish.

 A projected image of Losira then appears on a wall, informing her fellow Kalandans that a disease has killed the station's personnel, and that the computer has been defending the station against intruders.
 McCoy surmises that the disease eventually wiped out the entire Kalandan species, and Spock suggests that the computer used images of Losira to do the job of defense.
 Kirk concludes that the landing party survived because the reproductions were so perfect that they experienced regret about killing.

 Production

 The original story outline was written by D.C.
 Fontana under the pseudonym Michael Richards.
 In this outline called "Survival", Losira is more brutal, encouraging the crew to turn on each other and fight.

+This is the second appearance of Naomi Pollack on Star Trek, this time as Lieutenant Rahda, taking Sulu's place at the helm.
+Previously she played one of the natives in "The Paradise Syndrome".

+Booker Bradshaw as Dr. M'Benga previously appeared in the Season 2 episode "A Private Little War".